kohlmu-pivotal/spring-data-geode-examples/client-server-examples/oql-queries/README.md

 In this example a [Pivotal GemFire](https://pivotal.io/pivotal-gemfire) / [Apache Geode](http://geode.apache.org/) client will run OQL queries against a `PROXY` and `LOCAL` cache.

-To the run the examples you require two terminal windows.
+TTo the run the examples you require two terminal windows.
-1. deploy and run the stand-alone server as described in the the [Server Configuration](../README.md#43) of [Client-Server-Examples](../README.md)
+ 1. deploy and run the stand-alone server as described in the the [Server Configuration](../README.md#server-configuration-and-deployment) of [Client-Server-Examples](../README.md)
-1. deploy and run the client application as described in the the [Client Configuration](../README.md#L14) of [Client-Server-Examples](../README.md)
+ 1. deploy and run the client application as described in the the [Client Configuration](../README.md#client-configuration-and-deployment) of [Client-Server-Examples](../README.md)

-> To run this example make sure you are in the **`$projectRoot/client-server-examples/basic-operations`** directory.
+> To run this example make sure you are in the **`$projectRoot/client-server-examples/oql-queries`** directory.

 ## Client Configuration and Deployment
 The client is configured to connect to the deployed/started server on `localhost` port `40404`.